embedly/embedly-jquery/README.rst

   * `window` - movie plays in its own rectangular window on a web page.
   * `opaque` - the movie hides everything on the page behind it.
-  * `transparent` - the background of the HTML page shows through all transparent portions of the movie, this may slow animation performance. key [`string:''`]
+  * `transparent` - the background of the HTML page shows through all transparent portions of the movie, this may slow animation performance.

-  If you are an Embedly Pro user, you should have a Pro Key assigned.
-Log in at `http://pro.embed.ly/login <http://pro.embed.ly/login>`_ to find your API Key.
-This will unlock all the features of pro.embed.ly for your site
+key [`string:''`]
+  Sign up for a key at `http://embed.ly/pricing <http://embed.ly/pricing>`_.
+Existing users can log in at `http://app.embed.ly/login <http://app.embed.ly/login>`_ to get your Embedly key.
+Embedly keys will unlock advanced features like embedding any URL and Safe Browse support.

 success [`Function:default function`]
   If you would like to replace our default callback action, which takes ['replace','after','afterParent'] as a parameter and writes the oEmbed.code to your DOM element,